Cone Health delays many nonessential surgeries, cites surge in COVID-19 patients

 “Not treating heart attacks and strokes in a timely manner resulted in lifelong disabilities and deaths earlier in this pandemic,” Leschber said.
 “We are taking this action in part, so that we can continue caring for people with true medical emergencies.”

-Cone Health urged people eligible to get vaccinated, wear masks, wash their hands frequently and practice social distancing.
+Cone Health urged people to get vaccinated if they are eligible, wear masks, wash their hands frequently and practice social distancing.

+Also in the Triad, Novant Health Inc. said it began on Aug.
+19 limiting surgeries and procedures at Forsyth and Kernersville medical centers “to those that are same-day (outpatient) or classified as urgent ...”

+The system said non-urgent cases requiring an overnight stay will be rescheduled to ensure it can save room for emergency patients.